Russell Trood (1948-2017)

 Over the years, Russell Trood accumulated a variety of roles in Australian public life.
 In addition to his political work across Queensland (seven times larger than Great Britain, and with a population of about 4.6 million), he was a Board member of the National Library of Australia, President of the UN Association of Australia, and holder of positions in the Australian Strategic Policy Institute, the Foreign Affairs Council, the Australian –Indonesian Institute, and the Australia-America Fulbright Commission.
 He was a Visiting Fellow at the Lowy Institute for International Policy (a Sydney-based think-tank) and Adjunct Professor at the US Studies Centre at the University of Sydney.

 All those who knew Russell attest to his strength of character and unfailing sense of fair play; all agree he was ‘a true gentleman’.
 Some attest to his profound impact on their lives.
-Among the latter, Adam Kamaradt-Scott, a former Aber Phd student and now a Senior Lecturer at the University of Sydney, spoke for many.
+Among the latter, Adam Kamaradt-Scott, a former Aber PhD student and now an Associate Professor at the University of Sydney, spoke for many.
 Writing of his time as one of Russell’s students and political aides, Adam said ‘In his field of expertise, Russell was a force of nature’; and speaking as a member of ‘Team Trood’ in Queensland politics, he added that ‘working for Russell was simply the best job I have ever held...He was an amazing, inspiring boss.’

 A packed memorial service in celebration of Russell’s life was held in Brisbane.
 My tribute was read out by Professor Tim Dunne, Executive Dean at the University of Queensland and a former member of the Interpol Department here for many years.
 I opened with these words: ‘As soon as I stopped regarding young Russell as one of my students, I came to regard him as one of my best friends.
 This lasted for four decades, despite the fact that for most of this time we were separated by half the world, and that years would pass without meeting.
 Russell had a genius for loyalty: for attracting it, and giving it.’